trinodb/trino-go-client/README.md

 Default:        empty
 ```

-The `tags` parameter is optional and is used to identify Trino resource groups.
+The `client_tags` parameter is optional and is used to identify Trino resource groups.
 This helps with query tracking and resource management in Trino clusters.

 **DSN parameter example:**
 ```
-tags=tag1;tag2
+client_tags=tag1;tag2
 ```

 **Config struct example:**